The FDA’s Mandate is Not to Maximize Lives Saved

 - Extending control to cosmetics and therapeutic devices.

 - Requiring new drugs to be shown safe before marketing

 Manufacturers were required to demonstrate to FDA that they had carried out all reasonably applicable studies to demonstrate safety and that the drug was “safe for use.”

-In the late 1950s, the drug thalidomide became available in 46 countries (but not the US) to treat nausea associated with morning sickness during pregnancy.
+In the late 1950s, thalidomide became available in 46 countries (but not the U.S.) to treat nausea associated with morning sickness during pregnancy.
 Unfortunately, the potential side effects were not fully understood.
-As a result, thousands of children were born with birth defects, most notably phocomelia (limb malformations).
+As a result, thousands of children were born with congenital disabilities, most notably phocomelia (limb malformations).

 Results of Increased Restrictions